-"Tumaini" ("too-my-EE-nee") is a Kiswahili word for hope.
-Join us as we partner with caring individuals, churches, businesses and community groups around the globe who want to reduce the immense suffering caused by the AIDS pandemic and extreme poverty to create new opportunities for economic growth and community development in rural Kenya, East Africa.
+"Tumaini" ("too-my-E-knee") is a Kiswahili word for hope.
+Join us as we partner with caring individuals, churches, businesses and community groups around the world who want to reduce suffering caused by AIDS and extreme poverty in Kenya while creating new opportunities for economic growth and community development in rural Kenya, East Africa.

 Tumaini International is passionate about making a difference and providing hope to AIDS orphans and other vulnerable children (OVC), families, and communities in Kenya (East Africa) in four critical areas; child sponsorship, education, healthcare, and socioeconomic development.

 - Through the years, we have seen 1,872 AIDS orphans and other vulnerable children become sponsored in 7 of the 47 counties in Kenya.